Claude AI Search Guide: Optimize for Brave Search & Brand Visibility

 Brave Search, Not Google

 This is a critical detail most marketers miss.
 Claude uses Brave Search as its backend, not Google or Bing.
 Research shows an 86.7% overlap between Claude's citations and Brave's top organic results.
+This makes brave search seo a foundational pillar for success in anthropic claude web search.

 What does this mean practically?
 If your site ranks well on Brave, you are far more likely to be cited by Claude.
 And Brave's ranking factors are not identical to Google's: